zapier/visual-builder/docs/_docs/triggers.md

 To create a "new item" trigger, use an API endpoint that lists items in an array sorted in reverse chronological order.
 These are typically the most common API endpoints to read data from a platform.
 If your API lists items in a different order by default, but allows for sorting, include an order or sorting field in your API call.

 To create an "updated item" trigger, use an API endpoint that lists all items, both new and updated, or an endpoint that lists only updated items.
 Zapier needs a composite `id` field that changes whenever the item is updated (ideally `z.hash('md5', item.id + item.updated_at)`), so subsequent updates aren't be filtered out by Zapier's deduper.
-Again, this endpoint should return an array of items in reverse chronological, preferably by recency of update.
+Again, this endpoint should return an array of items in reverse chronological order, preferably by recency of update.
 Be sure to include details in your trigger description that lets users know which updates will run this trigger.

 # How to Add a New Trigger to a Zapier Integration